Sofia Goggia takes downhill gold; Lindsey Vonn earns bronze | The Japan Times

 This was Goggia’s first gold at an Olympics or a world championships.
 She has four World Cup wins — two of them at this venue.

-Goggia and Vonn have struck up a friend over the years, with Goggia recently visiting Vonn at her home in Colorado.
+Goggia and Vonn have struck up a friendship over the years, with Goggia recently visiting Vonn at her home in Colorado.
 They bonded over their love of dogs — and ski racing.

 “Lindsey is a great skier, the greatest skier, a great person and a great woman,” Goggia said.
 “It’s always an honor to take part in the same race as her.
 It’s fun, too.
 Afterward, we’re friends.
 We’ll go for a coffee together, talk about our work.
 It’s good for our sport.”